Films

 4. Iluminacja (Krzysztof Zanussi, 1973).

 5. Knife in the Water (Roman Polanski, 1962).
 Great Polish period Polanski--a psychological drama set in a small boat on the open sea.
 The jazz sountrack by Krzysztof Komeda is also worth the price of admission.
-Polanski's made some great films after leaving Poland, including The Tenant and, of course, Rosemary's Baby, but this early effort, and his short films of the same period are less corny and more appealing.
+Polanski's made some great films after leaving Poland, including The Tenant and, of course, Rosemary's Baby.
+My second favorite is Repulsion

 1. The Color of Pomegranates (Sergei Parajanov, 1968).
 Perhaps the most aesthetically gratifying film ever made.
 Every frame is almost overwhelmingly beautiful.
 The film is a biography of the great Armenian troubadour, Sayat Nova, thought it would be difficult to decipher his life-story from the series of cryptic and haunting images that fill the screen.
 The Color of Pomegranates is innovative is almost every respect: the camera is still in each shot, there is no dialog, and one actor plays many different parts (male and female).
 For a more accessible but equally rewarding film, see Shadows of Our Forgotten Ancestors.
 Parajanov's genius was too much for the Soviets: after Pomegranates was made, he was sentenced to the gulag on trumped up charges.